Bone conduction treatment determination and care pathway

 Treatment determination

-Develop an audiological treatment plan in conjunction with medical treatment, to meet patient lifestyle needs.
+Develop an audiological treatment plan in conjunction with medical treatment to address hearing needs of the patient.

 Patient qualification